WebsiteBuuilder/Quiktracker/README.md

 Notes
 -----
-- Ensure the bot has `Manage Roles`, `View Audit Log`, and `Manage Guild` permissions and the role hierarchy allows granting the reward role.
+- Ensure the bot has `View Audit Log` and `Manage Guild` permissions.
 - Commands are deployed globally by default; allow up to 1 hour for propagation.